Prathamesh-Shanbhag/100-days-of-code/r1-log.md

 Started Learning Docker, Attended A Webinar on Machine Learning.
 Helped a friend to start learning about Git & GitHub(made their very first repo!), and also Website Hosting via FireBase.
-Under JavaScript I learnt about:
+Under JavaScript I learnt about :

 - 'This' Keyword in ES6 & Normal Functions
 - Default Parameters in Functions